makerdao/ethgasstation-client/README.md

 Tiny asynchronous client of the ethgasstation.info API.

+#### NOTE:
+###### please see https://ethgasstation.info/blog/changes-to-egs-api/.
+You have to sign up for an API Key and use it when instantiating EthGasStation client.
+For backward compatibility reasons client can still be created without a key but this can result in API call failures.

 It operates using a background thread, which fetches current recommended gas prices from ethgasstation.info every `refresh_interval` seconds.
 If due to network issues no current gas prices have been fetched for `expiry` seconds, old values expire and all `*_price()` methods will start returning `None` until the feed becomes available again.

 <https://chat.makerdao.com/channel/keeper>

 ## Installation